This is general information about our tours, you should refer to the itinerary for your specific tour for more information.

-Depending on the tour/s you've booked, you could use a range of accommodation styles from basic bush camping, dorm, hostel and shared backpacker facilities to farm stays, hotels, B&Bs and even sailboats.
+Depending on the tour/s you've booked, you could use a range of accommodation styles from basic bush camping, dorm, hostel and shared backpacker facilities to farm stays, hotels, and even sailboats.
 We also have our own campsites, with great facilities, which we use whenever possible.
 For specific information relating to your tour, visit our accommodation page.

 What vehicles do you have?

 Please see the vehicle symbol on your chosen tour page to determine what vehicle you are likely to be travelling in.
 Our vehicle types include a 21 and a 24 seater mini-bus, as well as 4WD trucks which seat between 16 and 27 passengers.
 Please note that vehicle types are an indication only and some tours may use a combination of vehicles types.
 Vehicle types are subject to change at any time, and tour partner vehicle types may vary from what is displayed.
 For specific information relating to your tour, visit the vehicle page.

 Australia is a large country with weather conditions varying considerably from one region to another.
 Generally, you can expect high temperatures in the summer (Dec-Feb), often extending into autumn, with lower temperatures at night and during winter (Jun-Aug), particularly in southern Australia where conditions can change quickly.
 The top half of Australia, particularly the Northern Territory, is known for its 'wet' (Oct-Mar) and 'dry' (Apr-Sept) seasons.
 New Zealand has a sub-tropical to temperate climate but be prepared for lower temperatures during winter (Jun-Aug) and we recommend you bring a good wind and/or waterproof jacket, as well as warm clothing, year-round.
 Further weather information can be found at: www.bom.gov.au (AUS), www.metservice.co.nz (NZ).